 “You have to have clear executive sponsorship for the measure,” CFO Verjee adds.
 “If you don’t have that, there is danger of it getting lost in a cloud of other metrics.”

 Ordyna’s team began tracking eBay’s quality assurance calls against customer satisfaction results as one way to gain executive support.
 “We said, ‘Here’s how you are graded and here’s what [customers] value most,’” he says.
-“We calibrated the grading for the QA agents with what the customers had to say.”
+“We calibrated the grading for the QA associates with what the customers had to say.”
 The results showed that internal grading was high and customer grades were low due to a disconnect between how eBay employees operated and how they perceived they delivered customer service.

 To close that gap Ordyna went to the heads of the business units and showed them proof about the value of implementing NPS.
 He forecasted that a loyalty engine implementation would produce operational improvements within six to eight months from deployment.
 “We said, ‘This is what it means and this is why it’s important for your people to understand,’” Ordyna says.
 That proof even lured finance into getting involved.